QuLOVE/SD-Linux-script/README.md

 # Stable Diffusion Linux Script

 This repository contains a bash script for setting up a stable diffusion environment on Linux.
-The script is designed to work with Ubuntu, Arch Linux, and Debian distributions.
+The script is designed to work with Ubuntu and Debian distributions.

 ## Features